kalpit00/Pacman/README.md

-# Artificial Intelligence Course Projects
+# Pacman with Artificial Intelligence

-This repository contains implementations of various fundamental Artificial Intelligence concepts and algorithms, primarily demonstrated through the Pacman game environment developed at UC Berkeley.
+This repository contains implementations of various fundamental Artificial Intelligence concepts and algorithms, primarily demonstrated through a Pacman game environment.

 ## Overview